thephpleague/uri-src/docs/components/7.0/domain.md

 echo $newHost; //return bar.baz.example.com
 ~~~

-<p class="message-info">Just like the <code>Domain::get</code> this method supports negative offset.</p>

 <p class="message-warning">if the specified offset does not exist, no modification is performed and the current object is returned.</p>

 #### Removing labels

 To remove labels from the current object you can use the `Domain::withoutLabels` method.
-This method expects variadic integer offset representing the labals offset to remove and will returns a new `Host` object without the selected labels.
+This method expects variadic integer offset representing the labels offset to remove
+and will returns a new `Host` object without the selected labels.
+Negative offsets are
+supported.

 ~~~php
 $host    = Domain::new('toto.example.com');